devrinku/gitTwitter-API/README.md

   * Authenticated users only
   * Only one profile per user
   * Field validation via Mongoose
 - Upload a profile image
   * Owner only
   * Photo will be uploaded to local filesystem
 - Delete a profile image
   * Owner only
-  * Photo will be uploaded to local filesystem
 - Update profile
   * Owner only
   * Validation on update